I am Sanna Kivijärvi, a doctoral researcher and teacher at the Sibelius Academy, University of the Arts Helsinki, Finland.

-In addition to her doctoral research, Sanna Kivijärvi has published several peer-reviewed articles and book chapters on accessibility, equity and other policy issues in the Finnish music education system and beyond.
-She is researching the concert audiences of the Helsinki-based Resonaari Music Centre and embodiment in music education with diverse learners.
-Her projects are part of Academy of Finland's Strategic Research Council funded research initiative ArtsEqual that regards arts and arts education as a basic public service that should be equally accessible for all.
-Her research projects have also been funded by the Finnish Cultural Foundation, Otto Malm Foundation, Oskar Öflund Foundation, and the Finnish Concordia Foundation for Women in Academia.
-She also serves as a reviewer for academic journals and conferences.
+As a researcher, my interests are interdisciplinary, combining music education, education policy and sociology of the arts.
+I have published several peer-reviewed articles and book chapters on accessibility, equity and other policy issues in Finnish music education system and beyond.
+My projects are part of Academy of Finland's Strategic Research Council funded research initiative ArtsEqual (2015–2021) that regards arts and arts education as a basic public service that should be equally accessible for all.
+I also serve as a reviewer and editorial board member for academic journals and conferences.

-Among other teaching assignments, Sanna Kivijärvi has worked as a lecturer of music education at Sibelius Academy, UniArts Helsinki.
-She has taught Bachelor- and Master-level students in research seminars, including theses supervision, as well as pedagogical courses, such as special education in the arts.
-She frequently holds visiting lectures, and presents papers in international and domestic conferences in music education and the related fields.
+At the Sibelius Academy, I teach students at undergraduate, master's and doctoral level in research seminars and methodology courses, including theses supervision, as well as pedagogical courses, such as special education in the arts.
+I frequently hold visiting lectures and present papers in international and domestic conferences in education and the related fields.